daniel-brenot/Tetris-AI/README.md

 # Tetris-AI
-An AI using NEAT learning to learn to play Tetris on an emmulator.
+An AI using NEAT learning to learn to play Tetris on an the bizhawk emmulator.